 never taken this type of course or been on a field trip like this before.

 How do I know what to expect?"
-ANSWER: Most

 from our previous field trips to the Bahamas.

 will we stay in the Bahamas?"

 at Forfar Field Station or nearby accommodations on

 Andros Island.
 Forfar is operated by International Field Studies,

 which is a non-profit, educational organization.
 International Field

 Studies also provides van and boat transportation and local guides on Andros